wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.53 - 27 Jan 2012 =
+* Compat : Relevanssi - Readable Private pages were not included in search results until Relevanssi re-indexed
+* Compat : Relevanssi - RS Reader Restrictions were not applied to search results unless posts also have Private Visibility
+* Compat : Relevanssi - When Hidden Content Teaser enabled and set to "fixed teaser", teased posts had a portion of their content displayed in search results
+* Fixed : PHP Warnings on WP 3.3 Front End when logged in as a non-Administrator

 = 1.3.52 - 18 Jan 2012 =
-* Fixed: Editors could not see other user's Media uploads unless "non-editors see" options were enabled
+* Fixed : Editors could not see other user's Media uploads unless "non-editors see" options were enabled
-* Change: Simplify function of SCOPER_NO_ATTACHMENT_COMMENTS constant (For performance, disable filtering for attachment comments.
+* Change : Simplify function of SCOPER_NO_ATTACHMENT_COMMENTS constant (For performance, disable filtering for attachment comments.
 This filtering normally enables a logged user to see comments on files which are attached to a post he can access based on an RS role assignment.)
-* Compat: Revisionary - RS Roles were not applied, under some configurations (related fix in Revisionary to 1.1.9)
+* Compat : Revisionary - RS Roles were not applied, under some configurations (related fix in Revisionary to 1.1.9)
-* Compat: Revisionary - members of Pending Revision Monitors group do not receive email notifications even though they can publish the post (since 1.3.47)
+* Compat : Revisionary - members of Pending Revision Monitors group do not receive email notifications even though they can publish the post (since 1.3.47)

 = 1.3.51 - 20 Dec 2011 =
-* Compat: NextGEN Gallery - non-Administrators could not upload images with NGG 1.9.x
+* Compat : NextGEN Gallery - non-Administrators could not upload images with NGG 1.9.x
-* Fixed: Default category is always stored when Category Restrictions prevent user from selecting some categories
+* Fixed : Default category is always stored when Category Restrictions prevent user from selecting some categories
-* Fixed: "Add New" buttons in wp-admin were not removed under some configurations
+* Fixed : "Add New" buttons in wp-admin were not removed under some configurations
-* Perf: When Role Date Limits or Content Date Limits enabled, supplemental query caused full scan of roles table
+* Perf : When Role Date Limits or Content Date Limits enabled, supplemental query caused full scan of roles table

 = 1.3.50 - 15 Nov 2011 =
 * Fixed : Fatal error in wp-admin when Revisionary active but not initializes after Role Scoper